 C:\Program Files\Microsoft\Exchange Server\V14\Public Folder Database\Public Folder Database.edb

-If you are using Exchange Server 2013, you can locate your EDB files at:
+If you are using Exchange Server 2013, here is the Windows EDB file location:

 C:\Program Files\Microsoft\Exchange Server\V15\Mailbox\Mailbox database Name\Mailbox database Name.edb